Lvbor/cpu-usage-tracker/README.md

 # CPU Usage Tracker

-The project provides a application that monitors the CPU usage of a system.
+The project provides an application that monitors the CPU usage of a system.
 It consists of multiple threads responsible for reading CPU data, analyzing the data, and logging the results.
 The application uses a queue to store CPU usage data and handles graceful termination through signal handlers.

 ## Technologies Used